 White papers can be extremely effective when it comes to lead generation.

-The 2018 Benchmarks, Budgets, and Trends—North America report by the Content Marketing Institute (CMI) shows that ebooks and white papers — along with email and LinkedIn — are considered the most effective at helping B2B marketers achieve their specific objectives.
+The 2020 Benchmarks, Budgets, and Trends—North America report by the Content Marketing Institute (CMI) shows that ebooks and white papers — along with social media and blog posts — are still among the top 10 top types of content used by B2B marketers to help them achieve their specific objectives.

 There are a number of ways to ensure your white paper is an effective tactic in your marketing plan.
 Like any other piece of content, it has to focus on the primary needs of your targeted audience.
 But there’s much more to it than that.

 Here are four tips to help you write a great white paper.